Monday, 25 May 2009

 Befana - Female Santa Claus of Italian Tradition

-Today Christmas means Santa Claus bringing the gifts for children but it wasn't always like this.
-Traditionally the gifts were brought by Befana, an old ugly lady with a crooked big nose, who came flying on her broom and brought socks of gifts for children.
+Nowadays, Christmas means Santa Claus bringing the gifts for children but it wasn't always like this.
+Traditionally in Italy the gifts were brought by Befana, an old ugly lady with a crooked big nose, who came flying on her broom and brought socks of gifts for children.
 Befana day is celebrated on 6 January of each year, it is a national holiday in Italy and marks the end of Christmas festivities.

-It is thought that the Befana gift tradition also represents the gifts brought by three wise men of orient to infant Jesus.
+It is thought that the Befana gift tradition also represents the gifts brought by three wise men of orient to the infant Jesus.

 Here are some pictures from todays Presepe Vivente of Bologna